Graduate School of Science

 PhD Training Programme

-PhD candidates follow training courses at 3 levels: professional courses, skills training, and personal effectiveness.
+PhD candidates follow courses to develop academic skills as well as transferable skills.
 The courses are organised and offered by the Graduate School of Science in collaboration with HRM Services of Leiden University.
 Advanced courses to deepen scientific knowledge are offered by the research institutes.

 Preparing for the defence ceremony

 When after four years or more, you have finished your dissertation, it is time to prepare for the defence procedure.
 You and your supervisor need to take several steps in LUCRIS GSM before the ceremony.
 Information about practical matters concerning the defence ceremony can be found here.
 For more information and questions about the preparation for the PhD defence, please contact the Graduate School Office.

 After your PhD

 PhD Candidates are encouraged to start thinking about job prospects well before the defence of their thesis.
 Many PhD graduates find employment in an academic or semi-academic environment.
 The majority of them successfully ventures on a career in education, administration, heritage, journalism, or business.
 A considerable number of them manages to gain a temporary postdoctoral position.

 The post-PhD phase is discussed during the many formal and informal meetings PhD Candidates have with their supervisor.
 For PhD Candidates in their last year, a special two-day course is available at Leiden University, offering insight into career possibilities: the Competences and motives course.
 The Science Career Service can also help you orient on job prospects.

 If you wish to continue in academic research, the Netherlands Organisation for Scientific Research (NWO) offers several types of postdoctoral funding: